Overview

 wg show wg0 latest-handshakes

-- Remove old peer:
+- Once confirmed working, remove the old peer:

 wg set wg0 peer <OLD_PUBLIC_KEY> remove